-Subsequent research went beyond rhinos to look at the patch selection of various grazing species including blue wildebeest, plains zebra, sable antelope, waterbuck, and common reedbuck.
-Research showed that grazers preferred patches with shorter grass and higher grass species diversity.
-It also showed that the animals preferred soil with higher potassium, calcium and magnesium levels.
-Grazing was highest in mopane dominant and grass vegetation types.
+Subsequent research went beyond rhinos to look at the patch selection of various grazing species including blue wildebeest, plains zebra, sable antelope, waterbuck, and common reedbuck and browsers and mixed-feeders such as impala and greater kudu.
+These studies showed that grazers preferred patches with short grass (generally less than 60 cm in height) and high grass species diversity, enabling selection of preferred grasses.
+It also showed that the animals preferred soil with higher potassium, calcium and magnesium levels, which probably translated into improved nutrient content of their food.
+Grazing patches were most prevalent in mopane dominant and grassland habitats.
 Browsing was highest in open mixed woodland.

 More recently, a year-long study of white rhino used direct observations, camera traps and belt transects to understand what influenced the selection of habitats for foraging and resting.
-Grass height and cover were important factors for grazing site selection in the wet and cool dry season.
-In the hot dry season the rhinos preferred grasses that retained higher greenness into the season.
+Again, a preference for shorter grass (40 to 60 cm height) and denser ground cover were important factors for grazing site selection in the wet and cool dry season.
+In the hot dry season the rhino preferred grasses that retained higher greenness into the season and utilised habitats accordingly.

 White rhino preferred to rest in shaded woodland areas far from roads.
 They were more active, engaging in activities such as feeding and travel, when it was cooler (early morning, late afternoon and on overcast days).
 White rhino were also more active at night during the full moon period when night-time luminescence is better than on other nights.